With combined sales of $5.75 trillion, it's hard to imagine any industry bigger than the food retail and services sector.

 Sustained public outcry has forced roughly 200 major companies, including every major fast food and supermarket chain, to use only cage-free eggs by 2025.
 Together, those two industries account for half of the 7 billion eggs produced every month in the United States.

 With roots dating back to the 1940s, cooking shows are as old as television.
 But the world didn't meet its first true, bona fide celebrity chef until 1963 when Julia Child's "The French Chef" debuted on PBS.
-The moment sparked a movement, and the ensuing decades introduced America to the likes of Gordon Ramsay, Emeril Lagasse (bam!), and Anthony Bourdain.
+The moment sparked a movement, and the ensuing decades introduced America to the likes of Mario Batali, Gordon Ramsay, Emeril Lagasse (bam!), Anthony Bourdain, and many more.

 From protein powders and workout-recovery aids to weight gainers and creatine, more than half of all Americans have taken a dietary supplement in the last 30 days.
 The supplement industry is booming, more than doubling from $17.2 billion in 2000 to $36.1 billion in 2017, thanks in part to the massive success of stores like GNC and relentless industry marketing.
 The popularity of supplements can be traced to 1976 and the passage of the Vitamins and Minerals Amendment, which altered early 20th-century legislation, removed power from the FDA to regulate dietary supplements and gave producers nearly free reign to peddle their potions to the masses.